• Skip to main content

 Since the new CCPA law went into effect, I’ve had a few requests to remove contact forms from websites.
-You do not need a Privacy Policy if you’re not collecting ANY personally identifiable information.
+You do not need a Privacy Policy if you’re not collecting ANY personally identifiable information, including using any analytics program; such as Google analytics.
 However, data collection and privacy has become a BIG issue.
 People – including legal authorities – will expect to see a Privacy link in the footer of the website.

 Many people visiting your website may not understand that the policy is not a legal requirement if you’re not collecting personal information.

-Even if you get rid of your contact form from your website and/or Google Analytics in order to avoid the need for the policy, you should STILL have a Privacy Policy Page with a very simple statement that you do not collect, share, rent, or sell personal information.
+Even if you remove the contact form from your website and/or remove Google Analytics in order to avoid the need for the policy, you should STILL have a Privacy Policy Page with a very simple statement that you do not collect, share, rent, or sell personal information.

 An example of a Privacy Policy Page when you’re not collecting ANY personally identifiable information:

-You might also want to include other brief notices about DNT, Cookies, and links to your social media sites, such as:
+You might also want to include other brief notices about DNT (Do Not Track), Cookies, and links to your social media sites, such as:

 DO NOT TRACK SIGNALS